The Labyrinth at ELPC

 Labyrinth Prayer Walk

 Used an ancient, sacred tool for individual walking meditation and prayer, the winding path into the center and back out again is a metaphor for the journeys of life and faith.
-A public labyrinth is available for walking every Monday from 7:00 am to 1:00 pm, and Wednesday from 9:00 am to 9:00 pm.
+A public labyrinth is available for walking every Monday from 7 am–1 pm, and Wednesday from 9 am–9 pm.
 Check the calendar for any schedule changes.

 The labyrinth is also set up for special events held during liturgical seasons of the year.